gpf192/gpf192.github.io/_pages/about.md

 ---
 layout: page
-title: Mediumish Template for Jekyll
+title: small presentation of the company
 permalink: /about
 comments: true
 ---